Future

 Digital Public Infrastructure (DPI), the role of Vishwaguru Bharat offering India Stack and the future Dedollarization...

-• Dedollarization is reducing global dependence on the US dollar as the reserve currency and global payment rail.
+Dedollarization is the process of reducing the world's dependence on the US dollar as the primary reserve currency and global payment rail.

 Old Model New Model